trytomakeyouprivate/secureblue/FAQ.md

 #### My fans are really loud, is this normal?

 During rpm-ostree operations, it's normal.
-Outside of that:

-- Make sure you followed the nvidia steps in the readme if you're using nvidia.
+Outside of that, make sure you followed the nvidia steps in the readme if you're using nvidia.
-- Make sure you're using an `asus` image if you're using asus.

 #### Should I use firejail?